-16 Are spouses of authorised workers entitled to work?
+Are spouses of authorised workers entitled to work?

-Spouses of authorised workers will be entitled to work in Hong Kong if they hold a dependent visa from the Immigration Department during the term of the dependent visa.
+Spouses of authorised workers will be entitled to work in Hong Kong if they hold a dependent visa from the Immigration Department.
+This right lasts as long as the dependent visa is valid.
 Spouses without a dependent visa must obtain a work visa before taking up any employment in Hong Kong.

-General rules

-17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?
+General rules What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?

 Employers are required to take all practical steps to ensure foreign employees are legally employable.
 This includes an obligation to inspect the employee's Hong Kong identity documents to ensure that the applicant can be employed without the Director of Immigration's prior permission and has not breached any condition of stay.
 An employer that employs a person who is not lawfully employable is subject to a maximum fine of HK\$500,000 and up to 10 years of imprisonment.
+Directors and managers may also be personally liable if the offence is committed with their consent or due to their negligence.